khalid-cn/custom-controllers/README.md

 # custom-controllers
-A simple custom controller to manage custom resource
+A simple custom controller built using Metacontroller to manage a custom resource.
 ## Compostite Controller

-This is an example custom controller built using CompositeController API by Metacontroller.This controller is used to manage two pods that are child objects of a custom resource.
+This custom controller is built using CompositeController API by Metacontroller.This controller is used to manage two pods that are child objects, whose desired state is specified by parent custom resource.

 ### Prerequisites